jessestricker/golem/README.md

-# golem
+# Golem

-A Minecraft multi-server daemon and control app
+A Minecraft multi-server daemon and control app.